Moai: Transportation

-It is not known exactly how the moai were moved across the island.
-Earlier researchers assumed that the process almost certainly required human energy, ropes, and possibly wooden sledges (sleds) and/or rollers, as well as leveled tracks across the island (the Easter Island roads).
+It is not known exactly how the moai were moved across the island; however, there are numerous studies and theories discussing the topic.
+Earlier researchers assumed that the process required human energy, ropes, and possibly wooden sledges (sleds) or rollers, as well as leveled tracks across the island (the "Easter Island roads").
 Another theory suggests that the moai were placed on top of logs and were rolled to their destinations.
-If that theory is correct it would take 50–150 people to move the moai.
-The most recent study demonstrates from the evidence in the archaeological record that the statues were harnessed with ropes from two sides and made to "walk" by tilting them from side to side while pulling forward.
-They would also use a chant, whilst 'walking' the moai.
-Coordination and cohesion were essential, so they developed a chant in which the rhythm helped them pull at the precise moment necessary.
+If that theory is correct, it would take 50–150 people to move the moai.
+The most recent study demonstrates from the evidence in the archaeological record that the statues were harnessed with ropes from two sides and made to "walk" by tilting them from side to side while pulling forward, in a vertical way.

-Oral histories recount how various people used divine power to command the statues to walk.
+Oral histories recount how various natives used divine power to command the statues to walk.
 The earliest accounts say a king named Tuu Ku Ihu moved them with the help of the god Makemake, while later stories tell of a woman who lived alone on the mountain ordering them about at her will.
 Scholars currently support the theory that the main method was that the moai were "walked" upright (some assume by a rocking process), as laying it prone on a sledge (the method used by the Easter Islanders to move stone in the 1860s) would have required an estimated 1500 people to move the largest moai that had been successfully erected.
 In 1998, Jo Anne Van Tilburg suggested fewer than half that number could do it by placing the sledge on lubricated rollers.
 In 1999, she supervised an experiment to move a nine-tonne moai.
 A replica was loaded on a sledge built in the shape of an A frame that was placed on rollers and 60 people pulled on several ropes in two attempts to tow the moai.
 The first attempt failed when the rollers jammed up.
 The second attempt succeeded when tracks were embedded in the ground.
 This was on flat ground and used eucalyptus wood rather than the native palm trees.

 In 1986, Pavel Pavel, Thor Heyerdahl and the Kon-Tiki Museum experimented with a five-tonne moai and a nine-tonne moai.
 With a rope around the head of the statue and another around the base, using eight workers for the smaller statue and 16 for the larger, they "walked" the moai forward by swiveling and rocking it from side to side; however, the experiment was ended early due to damage to the statue bases from chipping.
 Despite the early end to the experiment, Thor Heyerdahl estimated that this method for a 20-tonne statue over Easter Island terrain would allow 320 ft per day.
 Other scholars concluded that it was probably not the way the moai were moved due to the reported damage to the base caused by the "shuffling" motion.